The Nest

 pros and cons of coops

 For example, a mortgage recording tax will not be required when buying a co-op if you get a loan.
-As fewer condos Vs., and coops in NYC real estate market are available, your options may also be limited.
+However, as fewer condos and coops are available in the NYC real estate market, your options may also be limited.

 3. Condo Vs. Coop in NYC: and what are condops?